This post may contain affiliate links. Please read our privacy policy.

 • Preheat the broiler, and place the oven rack about 6 inches from the heat source.

 • Broil the salmon for 8 to 10 minutes, until they are almost done to your liking.
-Remove the fish from the oven, drizzle them with the lemon juice and maple syrup.
+Remove the fish from the oven and drizzle them with the lemon juice and maple syrup.
 Return them to the broiler and broil for another minute or two until done.
 Transfer to a serving platter or individual plates and sprinkle with fresh parsley.

 Notes